-Authorized access to system being tested.
+Successful authentication to the application or system being tested.

-The steps described next rely on an entirely Gray Box approach.
+The following steps rely on an entirely Gray Box approach.
 If only some of the information is available to you, refer to black box testing to fill the gaps.

-Talk to the IT personnel to determine which passwords they use for administrative access.

-Check whether these usernames and passwords are complex, difficult to guess, and not related to the application name, person name, or administrative names ("system").
-Note blank passwords.
-Check in the user database for default names, application names, and easily guessed names as described in the Black Box testing section.
-Check for empty password fields.
-Examine the code for hard coded usernames and passwords.
-Check for configuration files that contain usernames and passwords.
+- Talk to the IT personnel to determine passwords they use for administrative access and how administration of the application is undertaken. - Examine the password policy for the application, checking whether username and passwords are complex, difficult to guess, and not related to the application name, person name, or administrative names ("system"). - Examine the user database for default names, application names, and easily guessed names as described in the Black Box testing section.
+Check for empty password fields. - Examine the code for hard coded usernames and passwords. - Check for configuration files that contain usernames and passwords.

-Authorized access to system being tested
+Successful authentication to the application or system being tested.